 Botulinum toxin type A (BOTOX, DYSPORT, XEOMIN) and botulinum toxin B (Myobloc) are therapeutic muscle-relaxing agents that work at the site of the nerves where they are injected, and are associated with few side effects.
 Please discuss these with your provider based on where in your body you are having the injections.
 Some of our providers may use EMG guidance for your injections.

 The duration of benefit is typically 3 months.

-For torticollis, spasticity, and other dystonias, most insurances including Medicare, cover the treatment.
-For other indications, it varies and frequently a pre-authorization from your insurance company is needed.
-Your physician and the staff will help you understand your specific benefits relating to toxin injections. .
+Most insurances including Medicare, cover Botox treatments for the neurological conditions mentioned above.
+Many insurance carriers require a pre-authorizations for the treatment and the toxin itself.
+Your physician and the staff will help you understand your specific benefits relating to toxin injections.